 Best Mid-Range Hotel in Belleville: Ménil Bon Temps

-Ménil Bon Temps is situated in the 20th arrondissement, where you’ll find some of the best restaurants and cafes in Paris.
+Ménil Bon Temps is situated in the 20th arrondissement, where you’ll find some of Paris’s best restaurants and cafes.
 With its elegant decor and charming atmosphere, Ménil Bon Temps is the perfect choice for travelers looking to experience a warm and welcoming boutique hotel in one of Paris’ most vibrant neighborhoods.
 It’s affordable and close to Belleville attractions, making it a great choice for travelers of all budgets.

 Best Luxury Hotel in Belleville: Novotel Paris 20 Belleville

 If you’re looking for a truly luxurious experience in Belleville, look no further than Novotel Paris 20 Belleville.
 With its elegant decor, modern features, and convenient location in the heart of this vibrant neighborhood, Novotel Paris 20 Belleville is where you’ll find everything you need for a relaxing and luxurious stay in Paris.
 Whether traveling alone or with a group, this lovely hotel will provide all the comfort and amenities you could ever want for your stay.